originphp/framework/docs/controllers.md

 */
 ```

+See the [routing guide](router.md) for more information on routing setup.

 ## Components

 Components are objects which can be shared between controllers.
 The framework comes with a number of components and you can also build your own.
 To load helpers call the `loadComponent` method in the `initialize` method of your controller.